nasa-petal/data-collection-and-prep/workflow/README.md

 # Data Collection Workflow Files

 This folder contains the code used to collect data via Web scraping, APIs, and MTurk.
 This data is used to train the machine learning model.

+The entire workflow revolves around a single CSV file which is the "primary CSV database".
+It contains these
+columns:

+- doi
+- url
+- title
+- abstract
+- full_doc_link
+- is_open_access
+- label_level_1
+- label_level_2
+- label_level_3
+- journal
+- literature_site (ignore this for now.
+It might be removed if not used)

+Each row represents one paper.

 ## Code file descriptions

-First Term
-: This is the definition of the first term.

-Second Term
-: This is one definition of the second term.
-: This is another definition of the second term.
+Here are some brief explanations of what all the scripts do.

 - **column_definitions.py**
 Contains the list of columns/fields in our resulting CSV "database"